sherrychen1996/FinalProject/README.md

 ## Code Structure
 ### Significant Data Processing Functions
-(1) *map_business* Function
+(1) *get_city_info_db* Function: This function takes one parameter, *cond*, as input, which has a default value "None".
+When *cond* takes its default value, the function returns a list of City class instances of all 100 cities; when *cond* takes a business id, it returns a list which only contains one City class instance of the city the business is in.
-    This function takes a City class instance as input, and return a mapbox scatter plot.
+(2) *map_business* Function: This function takes a City class instance as input, and return a mapbox scatter plot.
 In this function, I loop the latitude, longitude and name of restaurants in the given city into three lists and use these lists to create a plotly map.
+(3) *pie_rating_price* Function: This function takes two parameters as inputs -- one is a City class instance and the other is a string which can take the value of "rating" or "price" (default: "rating"), and return a pie chart showing the percentage of different ratings/prices in a given city.
+In this function, I loop the restaurants' ratings and prices into two lists and use them to create a pie chart.